Aelfet-ee Elvet – the Swan Island

 St Oswald’s church

-The road on the right fork leading from New Elvet is called Church Streetand takes its name from the nearby Church of St. Oswald.
-The earliest part of this church dates from the twelfth century but the site is thought to be older as a number of Anglo Saxon finds have been made.
-The finds consisted of five pre conquest sculptures incorporated into the wall of the church which were removed in the later part of the nineteenth century.
+The road on the right fork leading from New Elvet is called Church Street and takes its name from the nearby Church of St. Oswald.
+The earliest part of this church dates from the twelfth century but the site is thought to be older as a number of Anglo-Saxon finds have been discovered here.
+The finds consisted of five pre-Norman Conquest sculptures incorporated into the wall of the church which were removed in the later part of the nineteenth century.
 Studies show that the sculptures may date from some time before the settlement on the peninsula of Durham called Dun Holm.

 Mount Joy and Maiden Castle

-From New Elvet Hallgarth Street leads out of the city by the A177 (the Shincliffe Peth) into the surrounding countryside.
+From New Elvet, Hallgarth Street leads out of the city by the A177 (the Shincliffe Peth) into the surrounding countryside.
 The road leads past two very historic sites which lie just beyond the outskirts of Elvet on either side of the road.
-On the right to the west is the small hill called Mount Joy near to Houghall wood and to the left of the road on a hill to the east is the site of Maiden Castle which is completely surrounded by an old oak woodland.
+On the right to the west is the small hill called Mount Joy near to the Houghall Wood and to the left of the road on a hill to the east is the site of Maiden Castle which is completely surrounded by a beautiful old oak woodland.

 In reality the exact origins of Maiden Castle are unknown but its situation on a hill called Maiden Scaur or Nab End would certainly have provided good protection from attack.
 This is particularly so on the eastern side where there is a steep climb up an escarpment near the River Wear.

-The little village of Shinclifee just south of the Elvet area of Durham City has a name that intriguingly derives from the Anglo-Saxon ‘Scinna Cliffe’ meaning ‘the hill of the ghost or demon’ although it is a pleasant old village which seems an unlikely setting for demonic activities.
+The pretty little village of Shinclife, just south of the Elvet area of Durham City has a name that intriguingly derives from the Anglo-Saxon ‘Scinna Cliffe’ meaning ‘the hill of the ghost or demon’ although it is a pleasant old village that seems an unlikely setting for demonic activities.

-High Shincliffe lies just to the south of Shincliffe itself.
+The neighbouring village of High Shincliffe lies just to the south of Shincliffe itself.
 It is now a modern estate but occupies the site of an old mining settlement called Bank Top.
-The pitmen who once lived here came from all parts of Northumberland and Durham but surprisingly none actually originated from Shincliffe.
+The miners who once lived here came from all parts of Northumberland and Durham but surprisingly none actually originated from Shincliffe.

-Love’s colliery village had a population of around 3,000 but in 1874 the seams had been worked and the pit was closed and its residents moved on.
+Love’s colliery village at Shincliffe Bank Top had a population of around 3,000 but in 1874 the seams had been worked, the pit closed and the residents moved on.